lnvglr/character-diversion/character-diversion.md

 ### Concept

 In an attempt to buld a platfrom that facilitates typographic discourse, I put my attention to what this discourse needs and what existing platforms are missing.
-For this I distinguish between three kinds of discourse: the one that orbits around a specific type design project, another one that asks fundamental questions of where we want to take typography going forward and the last one that lives without a platform in the streets, backyards and lunch rooms.
+For this I distinguish between two kinds of discourse: (1) type design critique and (2) fundamental questions of where we want to take typography going forward.

 The former is predominantly led by independent type designers and enthusiasts (source?).
-The second has been pushed by renowned designers in the form
+The second has been pushed by renowned designers in the form of conferences.

-...

 Jeff Atwood is co-founder of Stack Overflow and Discourse.
 In a blogpost on civilized discourse on the internet he contemplates on some of the issues and design decisions of current forum software.